 For those who are fortunate enough to be able to say they can afford to either rent a place to live or buy the property they want to live in, the question of whether to rent or buy cannot help but come up.
 Affordability is probably the main reason why people would perhaps have to choose to rent over buying because it really just works out cheaper to rent a place to stay than to commit to the upkeep of a property you’re paying off.
+When it comes to renting, landlords are the ones who call in for the repairs and generally foot the bill (depending on the issue).
+All they need to do is go online and look up “handyman near me in Bedford“, for example, if they don’t have one to hand already, and the issues can be rectified.

 How long do you plan to stay?